-South Park sort of subverts this in the Cartman Joins NAMBLA episode.
+- South Park sort of subverts this in the Cartman Joins NAMBLA episode.
 First, Mr. Garrison upon being arrested for meeting with Cartman blurts out that he doesn't want love from young boys (he slips and states he likes men his own age, before making an unconvincing assertion of heterosexuality).
 Also, Mephisto admits to being a member of NAMBLA, and tells Cartman he would fit right in.
-Mephisto, however, meant the North American Marlon Brando Look Alikes (featuring men who all look like the fat, bald version of Marlon Brando as seen in the first Godfather movie and Apocalypse Now), who had an ongoing rivalry with the real NAMBLA over copyright issues over their name.
+Mephisto, however, meant the North American Marlon Brando Look Alikes (featuring men who all look like the fat, bald version of Marlon Brando as seen in the first Godfather movie and Apocalypse Now), who had an ongoing rivalry with the real NAMBLA(The North American Man-Boy Love Association) over copyright issues over their name.

-In The Grim Adventures Of Billy And Mandy episode "Duck!" (the one with the invisible duck that can only be seen by its victims, and makes fart sounds to make others think the victim is farting) Grim is seen trying to prove to children that he didn't fart by showing them his skeleton body while shouting "Look at my body!".
+- In The Grim Adventures of Billy & Mandy episode "Duck!" (the one with the invisible duck that can only be seen by its victims, and makes fart sounds to make others think the victim is farting) Grim is seen trying to prove to children that he didn't fart by showing them his skeleton body while shouting "Look at my body!".
 He's arrested shortly afterward.

 - The Venture Bros. used this on Captain Sunshine.
 With his rainbow-themed superhero costume, his Man Child tendencies, and his obsession with his deceased sidekick Wonderboy, it's no wonder that people assumed this about him.
 According to Word of God, he isn't a pedophile.
 He's just extremely emotionally scarred from losing his sidekick, and can't seem to cope with his loss.